72 Common Foods to Avoid on Keto

 Hip2Keto may earn a small commission via affiliate links in this post.
 Read our full disclosure policy here.

-This is probably the worst because it’s full of carbs!
+Bread is probably the worst and most common food to avoid on a ketogenic diet because it’s full of carbs!
 A plain bagel can have as many as 48 grams of carbs (with only 4 grams of fiber).

 Some Gluten-Free Foods